bahrus/carbon-copy/README.md

 ```

 If no url is specified before the hash symbol, then the code will assume the id exists and is searchable via document.getElementById().

+TODO:

+If the href starts with some special names:  _host, or _parent, then the search for the template with the given name will be done locally.  _host means the first ancestor parent which has shadow DOM.  _parent is literally the parent node.

 You can specify parameters the referenced template can retrieve via the set attribute, which is a semi-colon delimited list of name/value pairs (using the colon as the assignment operator):